bluesky66-dev/kibana/x-pack/plugins/task_manager/README.md

 ## Programmatic access

-The task manager mixin exposes a taskManager object on the HyperSec Kibana server which plugins can use to manage scheduled tasks.
+The task manager mixin exposes a taskManager object on the Kibana server which plugins can use to manage scheduled tasks.
 Each method takes an optional `scope` argument and ensures that only tasks with the specified scope(s) will be affected.

 ### Overview
-Interaction with the TaskManager Plugin is done via the HyperSec Kibana Platform Plugin system.
+Interaction with the TaskManager Plugin is done via the Kibana Platform Plugin system.
 When developing your Plugin, you're asked to define a `setup` method and a `start` method.
-These methods are handed HyperSec Kibana's Plugin APIs for these two stages, which means you'll have access to the following apis in these two stages:
+These methods are handed Kibana's Plugin APIs for these two stages, which means you'll have access to the following apis in these two stages:

 #### Setup
 The _Setup_ Plugin api includes methods which configure Task Manager to support your Plugin's requirements, such as defining custom Middleware and Task Definitions.